 - Assessments in the classroom are aligned to curricular standards/district goals and reflect mastery.

 - Ongoing student assessments are varied and document student strengths and weakness.

-- Reporting (including progress monitoring and grading procedures) are focused and inform both parents/guardians and students of academic progress.
+- Reporting such as progress monitoring and grading procedures, are focused.
+They inform both parents/guardians and students of academic progress.